-Ministry of Economic Development collecting ideas for promoting charity development
+Ministry collects ideas for promoting charity development in Russia

 The Blagosfera centre has come up with a new concept for collaborative work to promote charity which is likely to be introduced before the end of the year.